The Complete Guide to the Canada Pension Plan (CPP) and Quebec Pension Plan (QPP)

 - Either one of you formally request a cancellation

 - For QPP, when Retraite Quebec receives an application to terminate pension sharing that is signed by both married spouses, both spouses in a civil union or by one of the de facto spouses

 - The month when the spouse or common law partner who has never contributed to the CPP begins contributions because (s)he begins working

-- The 12th month after the month in which the spouses or common law partners begin to live separate and apart
+- The 12th month after the month in which the spouses or common law partners or de facto spouses begin to live separate and apart

 - The month in which legal separation occurs

 - For QPP, when Retraite Quebec receives a notarized joint declaration of dissolution of civil union accompanied by the transaction contract

 - For QPP, when Retraite Quebec receives a judgement of divorce, separation from bed and board, civil annulment of marriage or dissolution or annulment of civil union